luiul/statistics-meets-logistics/README.md

 # 🐍 Python Crash Course

 This is the section for the Python crash course.
-[Current Python documentation](https://docs.python.org/3/contents.html).
+[Python documentation](https://docs.python.org/3/contents.html).

 ## Crash Course

 If a variable is being highlighted by the IDE, this keyword is reserved for an object!

-- String interpolation / [.format()](https://pyformat.info/) on string = a way to insert things into a string (see
+- String interpolation / [.format()](https://pyformat.info/) on string = a way to insert things into a string.
+More info on [format method](https://www.w3schools.com/python/ref_string_format.asp).
 - List = arrays in other languages.
 In Python a list can contain objects of different types.
 Lists can be nested (useful with 2D object, e.g. a matrix).
 Important function:
     - list(iterable) is a list constructor.
     - Append: Adds its argument as a single element to the end of a list.
 The length of the list increases by one